Periodontal Therapy - Rocky Mount, NC

 Treating Gum Disease

 Early on, when redness, swelling, and bleeding are the only symptoms, our Rocky Mount team can treat and reverse gum disease without surgery.
 Regular checkups greatly increase the potential for early detection and conservative treatment.
 Generally, periodontal therapy will include careful, individualized instruction regarding the most effective means of brushing and flossing at home.
 This strategy is sometimes accompanied by professional scaling or careful scraping of all affected tooth surfaces, gum pocket irrigation, and even local antibiotic placement in areas of significant irritation.
-Often, Dr. Belton & Dr. Schrimper patients experience immediate improvement.
-However, if symptoms don't improve significantly, you may require surgical treatment.
+If your symptoms don't improve significantly after treatment, you may require surgical treatment.

 If gum disease progresses without intervention, a patient may need surgery to remediate the disease and restore the mouth to good oral health.
 Typically, periodontists may perform four surgical treatments: pocket depth reduction, bone or tissue regeneration, crown lengthening or soft tissue grafts.
 All of these procedures may improve your chances of keeping your teeth for life.